liyueling13/Predicting-RDU-Delays-and-Cancellations/README.md

-# Predicting RDU Departures
+# Predicting RDU Delays and Cancellations

 ![image](https://user-images.githubusercontent.com/81717153/197347112-4ad1d3e0-5c47-4fca-8430-2e96f14ac547.png)

-Flying has always been stressful, and even more so in our post-covid world.
-These days it seems like flying has gotten worse: more delayed/cancelled flights, more missed connections, more lost luggage, and far worse airline customer service than previously.
+Fewer things are more stressful than flight delays and cancellations wreaking havoc on my family's travel plans.
+And post-covid, flying seems to have gotten exponentially worse.
+We experience more delayed/cancelled flights, more missed connections, more lost luggage, and far worse airline customer service than previously.
 And flights are more expensive than ever!

-I hope to alleviate at least one piece of the puzzle: delays and cancellations.
 I created a model that predicts whether flights leaving Raleigh-Durham airport in North Carolina will be on time, delayed by less than 1 hour, less than 2 hours, more than 2 hours, or cancelled (a multiclass classification model).

 Hopefully having this tool will ameliorate some of the unavoidable stress of flying!